instructure/canvas-lms/doc/api/oauth.md

 OAuth2
 ======
 <a name="top"></a>
-<div class="warning-message"> Developer keys issued after Oct 2015 generate tokens with a 1 hour expiration.
+<div class="warning-message"> Developer keys issued after Oct 2015 generate tokens with a 1-hour expiration.
 Applications must use <a href="file.oauth.html#using-refresh-tokens" target="_blank">refresh tokens</a> to generate new access tokens.</div>

 <a href="http://oauth.net/2" target="_blank">OAuth2</a> is a protocol designed to let third-party applications
 authenticate to perform actions as a user, without getting the user's